What is a Power Law?

 This means that there are a few very large cities and many smaller towns.

+Following Auerbach's 1913 observation, there has been substantial examination of Zipf's law for city sizes.
 The same pattern is observed in the distribution of population sizes across countries.

 Wealth Distribution